Underwatering N'Joy Pothos

 - 3

-Give the leaves several hours to a day to regain turgor, checking the compact rosette's newest growth first, since that's usually the quickest tissue to show recovery.
+Give the leaves several hours to a day to regain turgor, checking the compact rosette's newest growth first, since that's usually the quickest tissue to show recovery on this cultivar.

 - 4